Drink driving offences — Getting the right help from specialist drink driving solicitors

 Lawtons Solicitors have a dedicated team of specialist motoring offence solicitors located in offices across London and the South East.

 These days drink driving is taken very seriously and convictions can have life-changing and far-reaching consequences.
-This is why you need to seek specialist advice and contact a drink driving solicitor.
-It could mean the difference between a fine, points on your licence or even going to prison.
+This is why you need to seek specialist advice and contact drink driving solicitors.
+A specialist drink drive solicitor could mean the difference between a fine, points on your licence or even going to prison.

-Our motoring offence solicitors have the knowledge and expertise to represent you in any motoring and drink driving case.
+Our drink driving lawyers have the knowledge and expertise to represent you in any motoring and drink driving case.
 Contact Lawtons to speak to one of our specialist drink driving solicitors across London and the South East.

 Drink Driving & The Law

 We have outlined some possible scenarios for you to use as a reference.
 It is important to remember that every case is unique and it is therefore imperative that you seek the advice of specialist drink driving solicitor.
 This will help to ensure that you gain the fairest outcome available to you.

 The penalty for drink driving can vary depending on the breath alcohol reading taken at the side of the road.
 The legal limit of alcohol in 100 millilitres of breath is 35 micrograms.
 Further tests may also be carried out on blood and urine samples.

 A low reading will often result in a fine, in the absence of what is known as ‘aggravating features’.
 Once the reading goes beyond two and half times the limit, Community Sentencing comes into play.
 This may mean a Probation Order, Community Punishment or even a curfew at your home.